schmelto/LinkFree_generator/README.md

 Help us keep this project open and inclusive.
 Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ### Love this project?
 Consider giving it a ⭐

+P.S.
+Icon used in Open Graph protocol meta information, i.e. `media/og-icon.png` is the original work of <a href="https://iconscout.com/contributors/first-styles" target="_blank">First Styles</a>.